Rafael-Zancanaro/HelperPackage/README.md

 # HelperPackage
-package for helper me on my projects
+package for help on APIs.

+How to use?

+- For use this package, just call the base class "PackageRZBuilder.Configure(IServiceCollection)" in your program or startup;